Radix-Live/radix-java-common/babylon-gateway-client/docs/StateApi.md

 Get KeyValueStore Data

 Returns data (value) associated with a given key of a given key-value store.
+[Check detailed documentation for explanation](#section/How-to-query-the-content-of-a-key-value-store-inside-a-component)

 ### Example